|

 PRINCIPLES » ETHICS AND THE JEWELLERY TRADE

-it is easy to see that "ethical" or eco-jewellery can be termed
+internet, it is easy to see that "ethical" or eco jewellery can

 is potentially a contentious overstatement which we aim to keep